rafaelks/iOS-SDK/readme.md

 Select and add AdSupport.framework.
 [Select AdSupport Framework][add-framework-screenshot]

+## Known Issues ##
+If you're running your iOS app on a physical iPad while connected to a computer and play a Youtube video from an ad, error messages will be displayed in the Xcode console.
+This is a known iPad on iOS7 issue, but do not affect your app's functionality.
+More information can be found [here][stack-overflow]

 ## Display some ads!
 Make some money! ##
 The docset can be downloaded from [here][docset].
 After downloading the docset and untaring, you can install these docs to Xcode by copying them over to the Shared Documentation folder: